Install the Koha ILS

 sudo apt update

-And then upgrade our servers:
+And then upgrade the server:

 sudo apt upgrade